-In the autonomous driving area, as shown in~\tabref{table:dataset}, many datasets~\cite{Hendrycks2022ScalingOD,bu2021carla,maag2022two,franchi2022muad,segme,grcic2020dense,pinggera2016lost,Blum2019TheFB,Hendrycks2022ScalingOD,li2022coda} has been proposed too.
-Among them, CODA~\cite{li2022coda} is a road corner case dataset for 2D object detection in autonomous driving with 1,500 road driving scenes containing bounding box annotations for 34 categories.
+{\textbf{2D Benchmark.}} Various datasets~\cite{lin2014microsoft,gupta2019lvis,shao2019objects365,li2021grounded,Geiger2012CVPR} have been used for 2D open-vocabulary and open-ended object detection evaluation.
+The most widely used is the LVIS dataset~\cite{gupta2019lvis}, which contains 1,203 categories.
+In the autonomous driving area, as shown in~\tabref{table:dataset}, many datasets~\cite{Hendrycks2022ScalingOD,bu2021carla,maag2022two,franchi2022muad,segme,grcic2020dense,pinggera2016lost,Blum2019TheFB,Hendrycks2022ScalingOD,li2022coda} have been proposed.
 However, some datasets only provide semantic segmentation annotations without specific instances or annotate objects as abnormal but lack semantic tags.
-Moreover, datasets collected from real-world driving data are on a small scale, while synthetic data from simulation platforms such as CARLA~\cite{Dosovitskiy17} lacks realism, making it difficult to conduct effective evaluations.
+Moreover, datasets collected from real-world driving data are on a small scale, while synthetic data from simulation platforms such as CARLA~\cite{Dosovitskiy17} lack realism, making it difficult to conduct effective evaluations.
 In contrast, our OpenAD offers large-scale 2D and 3D bounding box annotations from real-world data for a more comprehensive open-world object detection evaluation.

 {\textbf{3D Benchmark.}} The 3D open-world benchmarks can be divided into two categories: indoor and outdoor scenarios.
 For indoor scenarios, SUN-RGBD~\cite{song2015sun} and ScanNet~\cite{dai2017scannet} are two real-world datasets often used for open-world evaluation, containing about 700 and 21 categories, respectively.
-For outdoor or autonomous driving scenarios, AnoVox~\cite{anovox} is a synthetic dataset containing instance masks of 35 categories for open-world evaluation.
+For outdoor or autonomous driving scenarios, AnoVox~\cite{anovox} is a synthetic dataset, containing instance masks of 35 categories for open-world evaluation.
 However, due to limited simulation assets, the quality and instance diversity of the synthetic data are inferior to real-world data.
-In addition to AnoVox, existing real-data 3D object detection datasets for autonomous driving~\cite{caesar2020nuscenes,mao2021one,wilson2023argoverse,sun2020scalability,Geiger2012CVPR} only contain a few object categories, which can hardly be used to evaluate open-world models.
-To address this issue, we propose OpenAD, which is constructed from real-world data and contains 206 different corner-case object categories that appeared in autonomous driving scenarios.
+Existing real-data 3D object detection datasets for autonomous driving~\cite{caesar2020nuscenes,mao2021one,wilson2023argoverse,sun2020scalability,Geiger2012CVPR} only contain a few common object categories, which can hardly be used to evaluate open-world models.
+To address these issues, OpenAD is constructed from real-world data and contains 206 different corner-case object categories that appeared in autonomous driving scenarios.